 10 highly professional fonts that had a strong influence on the history and evolution of contemporary typography and graphic design.

 Of course, there is no official ranking of the world’s most influential fonts, but when we have a look at the history as well as current trends in graphic design, there are outstanding fonts that had a significant impact on the evolution of today’s typography.
 Due to a variety of individual features, these typefaces acquired great popularity among graphic designers from around the globe.
 So here is the list with 10 of the most influential fonts in graphic design.
-Check it our below.
+Check it out below.

 I guess our first pick is not coming as a surprise.
 Designed originally by Max Meidinger in cooperation with Eduard Hoffmann in 1957, Helvetica is the most widely used typeface till date.
-Due to its well legibility and clean design, this sans serif is an all-purpose typeface that can deliver any message efficiently in any font size and text length.
+Due to its good legibility and clean design, this sans serif is an all-purpose typeface that can deliver any message efficiently in any font size and text length.
 Equipped with various versions for Latin, Greek, Japanese, Hindi, Hebrew, among others, some of the world’s leading brands have chosen Helvetica as corporate typeface as well as all advertising and communication purposes.
 This iconic sans serif is available here.

 Created by German designer Paul Renner in 1927, Futura is widely considered as “the” classic representative of a geometric sans serif typeface.
 Due to its distinctive, geometric design, this typeface is a great choice for graphic needs such as logo design as well as display and text use.
 Over the years, Futura has been equipped with lots of additional styles, which you can find here.

 Bodoni’s elegant design is mainly characterized by the strength of its characters.
 The font had a significant influence on typography until the end of the 19th century.
 Named after its creator Giambattista Bodoni (1740–1813), the historical typeface received a revision by Morris Fuller Benton in the early 20th century.
-Even today, Bodoni inspires new creations and is widely used as classic display font in striking headlines or highlighted text areas with generous spacing.
+Even today, Bodoni inspires new creations and is widely used as a classic display font in striking headlines or highlighted text areas with generous spacing.
 Feel free to find more information here.

 Here comes another typeface that is named after its creator.
 In 1968, Swiss type designer Adrian Frutiger has originally designed the font for the Charles De Gaulle International Airport in France.
 Due to its clear design and perfect readability, the Frutiger font family is often used in signage and all kinds of modern graphic design.
 You can get it here.